alexharri/bitset-mut/README.md

 }
 ```

-Returns an array containing the index of each set bit (in ascending order)
+Returns an array containing the index of each set bit (in ascending order).

 <h3 id="BitSet.cardinality">BitSet.cardinality()</h3>